kolosseo/directus-extension-image-upload-resizer/README.md

 ## Notes
 - This extension actually converts from the following formats only: _jpeg_, _png_, _webp_.
-- This actual version fixed previous bugs and now works correctly with Directus 10.10
+- The actual version is tested working with Directus 10.13.

 ## Credits
 To [Christian Fuss](https://github.com/directus/directus/discussions/8704#discussioncomment-2820302)